 MaximumMonthlyANPP Table

-This parameter is the maximum possible aboveground net primary productivity (ANPP) for the species in the ecoregion.
+This parameter is the maximum possible aboveground net primary productivity (ANPP) for each cohort of each species in the ecoregion.
 Value: 0 ≤ integer ≤ 100,000.
-Units: g m-2 month-1.
+Units: g biomass m-2 month-1.
 Default value: 0

+Note: This parameter is in units of biomass but output from Landis-Century is in units of C (C generally comprises roughly 50% of biomass.
+Also, remember that this is the maximum monthly ANPP during the growing season, not the average annual ANPP often reported in the literature.

 MaximumBiomass Table

 This parameter defines the maximum allowable aboveground biomass (AGB) for the species in the ecoregion.
 Value: 0 ≤ integer.
 Units: g biomass m-2.
 Default value: 0